Nonprofit organization

+The Wikimedia Foundation is an example of a non-profit organization.

-A nonprofit organization (NPO), also known as a nonbusiness entity, nonprofit institution, not-for-profit organization (NFPO), or simply a nonprofit, (Note: As a nominalized adjective) is a non-governmental legal entity that operates for a collective, public, or social benefit, rather than to generate profit for private owners.
-Nonprofit organisations are subject to a non-distribution constraint, meaning that any revenue exceeding expenses must be used to further the organization’s purpose.
+A nonprofit organization (NPO), also spelled non-profit organisation in British English and known as a non-business entity, nonprofit institution, not-for-profit organization (NFPO), or simply nonprofit, (Note: As a nominalized adjective) is a non-governmental entity that operates for a collective, public, or social benefit, rather than to generate profit for private owners.
+Nonprofit organizations are subject to a non-distribution constraint, meaning that any revenue exceeding expenses must be used to further the organization’s purpose.

 Depending on local laws, nonprofits may include charities, political organizations, schools, hospitals, business associations, churches, foundations, social clubs, and cooperatives.
-Some nonprofit entities obtain tax-exempt status and may also qualify to receive tax-deductible contributions; however, an organization can still be a nonprofit without having tax exemption.

-Key aspects of nonprofit organisations are their ability to fulfill their mission with respect to accountability, integrity, trustworthiness, honesty, and openness to every person who has invested time, money, and faith into the organization.
+In some countries nonprofit entities can obtain tax-exempt status and may also qualify to receive tax-deductible contributions; however, an organization can still be a nonprofit without having tax exemption.
+Key aspects of nonprofit organizations are their ability to fulfill their mission with respect to accountability, integrity, trustworthiness, honesty, and openness to every person who has invested time, money, and faith into the organization.

 Nonprofit organizations are accountable to the donors, founders, volunteers, program recipients, and the public community.
 Theoretically, for a nonprofit that seeks to finance its operations through donations, public confidence is a factor in the amount of money that a nonprofit organization is able to raise.
 Presumably, the more a nonprofit focuses on their mission, the more public confidence they will gain.
 This may result in more money for the organization.

 Fundraising

 Nonprofit organizations are not driven by generating profit, but they must bring in enough income to pursue their social goals.
 Nonprofits are able to raise money in different ways.
 This includes income from donations from individual donors or foundations, sponsorship from corporations, government funding, programs, services, merchandise sales, and investments.
-With an increase in NPOs since 2010, some organizations have adopted competitive advantages to create revenue for themselves to remain financially stable.
+With a significant increase in NPOs between 2000 and 2023 (approximately 1.5 million registered organizations in the United States alone) some organizations have adopted competitive advantages to create revenue for themselves to remain financially stable.
 Donations from private individuals or organizations can change each year and government grants have diminished.
 With changes in funding from year to year, many nonprofit organizations have been moving toward increasing the diversity of their funding sources.
 For example, many nonprofits that have relied on government grants have started fundraising efforts to appeal to individual donors.